 |How is expertise secured for teaching staff and others working with pupils with SEN?|

 |Are there any specialist staff working at the school and what are their qualifications?

 What training do the staff who support the pupils with SEND undertake?

 What other services does the school access including health, therapy and social care services?

-The SENCO has a postgraduate certificate of special educational needs and a postgraduate certificate of education management.
-She has been the SENCO at this school for over 17 years.
-The assistant SENCO has the Qualification for Special Educational Needs.
+The SENCO manager has a postgraduate certificate of special educational needs and a postgraduate certificate of education management.
+The SENCO has the National SENCO Award.
 There is a Teacher who has additional qualifications in teaching pupils with specific learning difficulties).
-This Teacher is qualified to undertake exam access assessments and is qualified to undertake Irlen screening tests.
+This Teacher is qualified to undertake Irlen screening tests.
 There are three qualified HLTAs, one who works with pupils who have difficulties with numeracy (she is also trained in moving and handling and holds a first aid certificate) and two who work with pupils who have difficulties with literacy.
-We currently have access to a qualified teacher for the deaf, who works in school with two pupils and monitors other pupils with HI difficulties.
+We currently have access to a qualified teacher for the deaf, who monitors pupils with HI difficulties.
+In addition to this we have access to specialist staff for pupils with visual impairments, who works with pupils in school.
 School buy in counselling from Relatine.
 We access outreach support from the IST.
-Advice and support are also received from Early Break, the VI team, the additional needs team, the Educational Psychologist, the CYPIC team, social services, CLAS and the school nurse.
+Advice and support are also received from Early Break, the Sensory needs team, additional needs team, the Educational Psychologist, the CYPIC team, social services, CLAS and the school nurse.
 We also receive support and advice from Elms Bank (Specialist School).

 |What additional learning support will be available to pupils with SEN?|

 |How is a decision made about what type and how much support a pupil will receive?

 Describe the decision making process.